256dpi/application_buildpack/README.md

 end

 scale do
+  # scale with multiple processes
+  # PROCESS_NUM env variable will indicate the processes id
+  web 4
+end

+scale do
   # send a custom signal on reload to gracefully stop the process
   web 1, reload: 'USR1'
 end